Project type Solar

 litres of kerosene saved

-The project’s objective is to supply a high number of villages in Ethiopia with Solar Home Systems to produce electricity for lighting at home.
-Approximately 99 percent of the population in the rural areas of Ethiopia does not have access to electricity and therefore experiences numerous limitations at nighttime.
+The project’s objective is to supply a high number of villages with Solar Home Systems to produce electricity for lighting at home.
+Over 50 per cent of the population in the rural areas of Ethiopia and Kenya does not have access to electricity and therefore experiences numerous limitations at nighttime.

-Once the sun sets usually between 6 and 7 o’clock, the only source of light in most parts of rural Ethiopia is a dim kerosene lamp producing health-hazardous smoke.
+Once the sun sets usually between 6 and 7 o’clock, the only source of light is a dim kerosene lamp producing health-hazardous smoke.
 Due to the lack of light, social time, housework and further any educational activities for the children are restricted in the evening.
 By substituting the poor kerosene lamps with strong solar powered LED lights, environmental, social and economical benefits can be achieved.

 Impacts and benefits achieved so far: